PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/GitHub-Atom-review.md

 I installed Atom (v.
 1.3.1 on Windows 7 with 8 GB of memory).
 It doesn't ask where to install, it goes arbitrarily at `C:\Users\<user name>\AppData\Local\atom`.
 I would prefer to install it beside my other programs, to locale it easily.
 And I would appreciate it asks me before installing something on the desktop (I have no icons there!) or on the start menu (I no longer care about this one, but still...).
 It is a bit "all over the place", as it also has a `C:\Users\<user name>\AppData\Roaming\Atom` folder (for cache?), and a `C:\Users\<user name>\.atom folder` (settings, packages...).
+Note on icons: in the Quick Start menu, and in the context menu of files, they use the path to the .exe file to give the icon.
+But this path changes on every auto-update!
+And they don't update it...
+Simple fix: replace this path with %USERPROFILE%\AppData\Local\atom\app.ico which is provided with the editor...

 I opened it, it starts rather quickly.
 It has a dark UI, which I don't like, but I quickly found where to change this to the default light theme.
 Good point than several themes are bundled by default: no need to hunt for them, at least at start.
 The default light UI theme is rather nice.
 I also chose the _One Light_ syntax theme among four.
 A bit too pale (low contrast) for my taste, I will eventually see if I can tweak it.